 Lutherans are members of the Christian Church, which was called into being through the ministry of Jesus of Nazareth, and established by the outpouring of the Holy Spirit about 2000 years ago.
 We recognise other Christians as our sisters and brothers, and relate to people of other faiths with kindness and respect.

-Our denomination emerged when Martin Luther posted 95 complaints about the practices of his church in Germany on 31 October 1517.
+Our denomination emerged when Martin Luther posted 95 Theses (arguments) against the practices of his church in Germany on 31 October 1517.
 He was especially determined to remind others that "we are saved by grace, through faith."
 The leadership of the church asked Luther to retract what he had written, and when he refused to do so he was excommunicated.
 Supporters of his were eager to learn from him, making his Small Catechism a very popular document of the sixteenth century.

 Lutherans have been coming to Canada since the early part of the seventeenth century.
 In Montreal many Lutherans came as refugees and immigrants from Europe after the Second World War.
 Eight congregations in Montreal have formed the Montreal Lutheran Council.